 Please note that Ryerson University does not provide individual educational assessments for home- schooled applicants.

-Home-schooled candidates may apply on the appropriate application available via the Ontario Universities' Application Centre (OUAC), external link.
+Home-schooled candidates may apply on the appropriate application available via the Ontario Universities' Application Centre (OUAC), external link, opens in new window.
 Home-schooled candidates must clearly identify themselves as such on the application for admission and on the Supplementary Form.